What cultural faux pas should I try to avoid making in Dangriga?

 We asked people in Dangriga if they could share any humorous cultural blunders they commited.
 For new expats, keep in mind that these incidents are an inevitable part of expat life.
 Learning to laugh about them is the key!...

 "When visiting Dangriga, it's important to respect the local customs and traditions.
 Avoid making derogatory comments about the local culture, people, or food, as this is considered highly disrespectful.
 Belizeans value their personal space, so avoid touching people unless you know them well.
 This includes refraining from hugging or kissing as a form of greeting, unless the other person initiates it.
 It's also considered rude to interrupt or speak loudly in public places.
 Belizeans are generally soft-spoken and polite, so try to match their tone and volume.
 Avoid discussing sensitive topics such as politics, religion, or racial issues unless you are well-informed and the conversation naturally leads there.
 Belizeans are generally laid-back and relaxed, so avoid rushing or pushing people to move faster.
 This can be seen as impolite and disrespectful.
 Lastly, always ask for permission before taking photos of people or their property.
-This is a common courtesy that is expected in many cultures, including in Belize," explained one expat living in Dangriga, Belize.
+This is a common courtesy that is expected in many cultures, including in Belize," said a member in Dangriga, Belize.

 Get Quote